Staffordshire Building Society: History

-The Early Years
+The early years

 For much of its life, the Staffordshire remained a local society run on an almost part-time basis.
 It was formed as the South Staffordshire Permanent Building Society and opened its doors in February 1902 in Wolverhampton.
 (The “Permanent” was dropped form the name in 1951 and the “South” in 1975.)
 The original directors were sundry businessmen and a couple of councilors; two of the directors came from the short-lived Wolverhampton Economic Building Society.
 Francis Hinde, a local printer, first proposed the creation of the Society (his firm printed the 1977 history) and business commenced at the offices of the Secretary at 5 Princes Street where it stayed for 19 years Early stated objectives were “to help working men who wish to become their own landlords” and” the encouragement of thrift”.

 The Secretary who ran the Society on a part time basis was a local insurance broker and estate agent called John Brotherton Annan and he performed that role until his death in 1931.
 For the whole of John Annan’s tenure, he received a fee for running the Society out of which he provided and paid for the clerks who handled the administration.
 Other than an agency in nearby Bilston, there was little attempt to expand the society and by the outbreak of World War I assets were no more than £36,000.

 Perhaps the only event of not during those early years was the involvement with the abortive Fallings Park Garden Suburb.
 Sir Richard Paget had ambitions to build a garden suburb on 400 acres of land on the Cannock Road.
 He approached the Staffordshire for help in financing the freeholders and the first houses were finished in 1908.
 However, Sir Richard died in that year and the project ran out of steam.
 The estate was never completed and the land was sold by the family in 1916.